Rethinking Meta-Learning from a Learning Lens: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we conduct theoretical analyses to evaluate whether task relations can improve the performance of meta-learning.
-Specifically, we first provide an upper bound on the excess risk, showing that by considering the task relations, we can bridge the gap between training and testing tasks (\textbf{Theorem \ref{theorem:1}}).
-Next, we show that by leveraging the accurate task relations, we can achieve better generalization than previous methods that treat all training tasks equally (\textbf{Theorem \ref{theorem:2}}).
-The proofs are provided in Appendix \ref{sec:app_B}.
+In this section, we conduct theoretical analyses to evaluate the effectiveness of TRLearner.
+We first provide an upper bound on the excess risk, showing that by introducing TRLearner, we can obtain a smaller excess risk (\textbf{Theorem \ref{theorem:1}}).
+Next, we show that leveraging the accurate task relations achieves better generalization than previous methods that treat all training tasks equally (\textbf{Theorem \ref{theorem:2}}).
+The related assumptions and proofs are provided in \textbf{Appendix \ref{sec:app_B}}.